 If you’re transiting through Narita and have plenty of time before your next flight, the ANA Lounge is a respectable option.
-By merging both the ANA Lounge and the ANA Suite Lounge, there’s bound to be plenty of seats available for guests to relax before their flight.
+By merging both the ANA Lounge and the ANA Suite Lounge, there are bound to be plenty of seats available for guests to relax before their flight.

-The food options were although decent, they couldn’t compare to other Japanese restaurants outside the lounge.
+The food options were decent, but they couldn’t compare to other Japanese restaurants outside the lounge.

 We hope to visit the airport again soon to experience other lounges, especially the United club lounge which was highly reviewed by other bloggers!

 Looking for more?